Adrian609/Fetch-Method-Excercise/README.md

 ## Features

 Uses JavaScripts Fetch Method by:
-* Fetch text files
+* Fetching text files that are locally saved
-* Fetch JSON files
+* Fetching JSON files that are locally saved
-* Fetch API's
+* Fetching API's from URL
-* Stringify simulated blog post
+* Stringify simulated blog post inputed by a user

 #### function getText() / getText2()
 Type: `String`